We’ve covered all the flavors of Magento and Shopify in the past — but this article is different.

 To save you time, here’s what makes Magento Commerce Cloud Pro the better version:

 - Magento’s B2B module — Includes features such as smart order management, real-time inventory, optimized fulfillment costs and delivery times, automated business rules, B2B company accounts, configurable products, and quote management tools.

 - Dedicated Technical Account Manager — To help you get off the ground faster and deploy your site with peace of mind.

 - Infrastructure-as-a-Service (IaaS) — dedicated virtual infrastructure for Production environments and for Staging environments, which supports Dedicated Hardware and High availability infrastructure.

 Now that you understand what Magento has to offer, let’s look closer at Shopify Plus main features and benefits that keep merchants on the hook.

 What are the benefits of Shopify Plus over regular Shopify plans?

 Shopify isn’t the new kid on the block.
 They’ve been around for a long time and what we like most about their approach is how quickly and effectively they adopt emerging technologies.

-While doing research for this article, we stumbled upon a 2011 interview with Shopify COO Harley Finklestein on Practical Ecommerce, where he stated:
+In a 2011 interview with Practical Ecommerce, Shopify COO Harley Finklestein stated: